 The National Maritime College is committed to providing a great learning experience.
 Our learning options are structured to help you study in ways which suit your circumstances and needs.

 Also known as face-to-face learning, classes allow you to learn in a small group environment, with practical sessions and open discussions, all of which can be completed over a set time frame.
 Class sizes and duration will vary according to program, but usually small groups of 1-12 per class delivered over blocks of 1-2 week periods.
 Start and finish times vary depending on the course/program.
 You can expect busy full days of training usually running on a Monday-Sunday cycle.
 This is a great way for regional people to take advantage of classroom resources and to spend time with qualified maritime trainers.

 Our courses and programs often include an online theory or pre-course learning exercises which are delivered via our learning management system, NMC Online.
 Online delivery gives you the flexibility to fit your study around your

 existing commitments while still having the

 support of maritime experts no matter where you live.
-You can access course materials from your computer, smartphone or

 How it works